vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 ## Async.io for Asyncronous Events
-Specifically, I had a Fireworks class that would let me generate multiple fireworks, each having a start time, end time, a design (color, character, size) and a calculated duration from that.
-The main function to run the show would then use async.io to create an event loop
+Specifically, I had a Fireworks class that would let me generate multiple fireworks, each having a start time, end time, a design (color, character, size) and a calculated duration.
+The main function to run the show would then use <a href="https://docs.python.org/3/library/asyncio.html" target="_blank">async.io</a>
+ to create an event loop

 ```python